 We have also examined the chain of markets that is formed before goods can reach us.
-It is through People in urban areas can enter markets without stepping out of their homes via the Internet.
-They use their credit cards to make 'online purchases'.

-A car being put together in a factory.
+It is through A car being put together in a factory.

 Malls, like the one above, sell expensive and branded goods.

 this chain that what is produced in one place reaches people everywhere.
 When things are sold, it encourages production and new opportunities are created for people to earn.
 However, do they offer equal opportunities?
 We will try to understand this through the story of a shirt in the next chapter.